fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/05_const.md

 Similarly to passing arguments, we can use references in return types to avoid unnecessary copies.

-It was stated previously that references returned from functions are dangling - this is not the case for member functions.
+It was stated previously that references returned from functions are dangerous - this is not the case for member functions.

 ```c++
 bar b1;